-The Pugador is a hybrid that combines the beloved Pug with America’s favorite Labrador.
+The Pugador is a hybrid that combines the beloved Pug with America’s favorite Labrador Retriever.
 In a short amount of time, Pugadors have become popular hybrid dogs.
 Though we still know very little about these Pug mixes.

 However, they tend to inherit the even-temper of the Labrador.
-And because both parents are loyal dogs, we can expect the same in this mix.
-Pugadors will be people-dogs, that is, they’re friendly, charming and need human attention.
+And because both parents are loyal to a fault, we can expect the same in this mix.
+Pugadors are people-dogs, that is, they’re friendly, charming and need human attention.

-What were uncertain about is the physical appearance.
-Both parent breeds are drastically different in size, shape and looks.
+What were uncertain about is the physical looks.
+Both parent breeds are vastly different in size, shape and looks.
 Still, most Pugadors will inherit the scrunched up face from the Pug side.
 Though, they may range between 30 and 50 pounds.

 RECOMMENDED: 40 Loving Labrador Mixes